Nand00oo/test-repo/README.md

 # test-repo
 ## this is a secondary heading
 ### this is a tertiary heading
-* first iteam in list
+* first item in list
-* second iteam in list
+* second item in list
-* third iteam in list
+* third item in list